The Masthead® Guide to Breast Surgery

 - Stop smoking.
 Patients who smoke and undergo surgery have an increased risk of heart and lung complications, including problems related to general anesthesia given during surgery.
 In addition, smoking makes it more difficult for the surgical wound to heal and may increase the risk of an infection.
 Your doctor may recommend that you stop smoking two to three weeks before surgery to avoid any complications.
 Smoking is known to cause lung cancer and many other health problems.
 If you are a smoker, this is an excellent time to stop for good.

 - Pay attention to medications and supplements that you are taking.
 Discuss each one with your physician.
 Some supplements may interfere with clotting, the natural coagulation of your blood that keeps you from bleeding to death.
-Many physicians are following the ERAS protocol which includes arginine and Omega-3 fatty acids.
-Please speak with your physician about this.
+The ERAS protocol includes arginine and Omega-3 fatty acids.
+Speak with your physician about this.

-- Wherever possible, surgeries will be done on an outpatient or “23-hour” admission basis.
-Patients are not kept overnight except under complicated situations.
+- Wherever possible, surgeries will be done on an outpatient at a surgical center or “23-hour” admission at the main hospital so that patients can avoid being an inpatient.

 II.
 Understand What’s Going On